 The point is, we all make choices about what we value and what we want to buy.
 If you value a new phone and can afford it, by all means, go buy it!
 If you value something else, by all means, go buy that!

 It’s not a choice between financial independence and toiling forever at work.
 You can strive for financial independence, but still buy things you care about.
-There’s a concept called the “false dilemma”, in which something is presented as an either-or choice, when in reality, there are multiple choices.
-(You can read a summary on Wikipedia here).
+There’s a concept called the “false dilemma”, in which something is presented as an either-or choice when in reality, there are multiple choices.
+(You can read a summary of the False Dilemma Fallacy on Wikipedia here).

 This is true even if you’re making a normal amount of money.
-Let’s say you’re making around $40,000 per year, which I’d argue is pretty low for a regular, college educated person.
-That $400 per year for a new phone represents just 1% of your income.
-Most people who are college educated and advancing in their careers are going to be making more than that, so more than likely, that $400 per year is going to be even less than 1% of your income.
+Let’s say you’re making around $40,000 per year, which I’d argue is pretty low for a regular, college-educated person.
+That $500 per year for a new phone represents just 1.5% of your income.
+Most people who are college-educated and advancing in their careers are going to be making more than that, so more than likely, that $500 per year is going to be even less than 1% of your income.

 If You Can’t Find The Money, Then Make More Money.

 But if you really want to buy the new iPhone, you have another solution.
 Make more money!
-Can you make a mere $33 per month?
-I can name three ways that take up very little time:
+Can you make a mere $42 per month or $1.37 per day?
+There are so many ways to do that by picking up a side hustle or taking advantage of gig economy apps.

-The point is, $33 per month is not a large amount.
-If you really don’t want to spend $33 per month on a phone, then that’s perfectly fine.
-But don’t tell me you couldn’t find a way to make yourself $33 per month on the side and buy your phone with that money, if you really wanted.
+The point is, $42 per month is not a crazy amount of money to create in your budget.
+If you really don’t want to use that money on a phone, then that’s perfectly fine.
+But don’t tell me you couldn’t find a way to make yourself $42 per month on the side and buy your phone with that money if you really wanted.

 Make Active Choices About What You Value

 The point of this post isn’t to say you need to buy the new iPhone.
 My mom isn’t buying the new iPhone.
 She only uses her phone to text and call people and occasionally go on Facebook.
-You think a new iPhone matters to her?
-She’ll stick with her hand me down iPhone 5s until the battery just doesn’t work anymore.
+A new iPhone doesn’t matter to her.
+She’ll stick with her hand me down iPhone until the battery just doesn’t work anymore.

-But me, I use my phone almost every minute of every day.
+But for me, I use my phone almost every minute of every day.
 I’m constantly on it.
 (Whether that’s good for me or not is another story).
-I download every new app I see.
-I have 5 gb worth of podcasts sitting on my phone that I’m trying to catch up on.
 It’s a central part of my life.

 It’s not about it being cool.
 I don’t really care if having my new iPhone makes me look cooler.
 Heck, my phone goes in a case right away, so no one can even tell what type of phone I have.
-What I care about is having the fastest and best phone out there because I use this piece of property more than anything else in my life and I value it a lot.
+What I care about is having the fastest and best phone out there because I use this piece of equipment more than anything else in my life and, importantly, I value it a lot.

 So if you want something, figure out how you can afford it and go buy it.
 Go buy the new iPhone if you want it.
 Go buy yourself a latte every day if that’s what you value.

-The point is, choose the things you value and don’t let anyone else tell you what you should or should not buy.
-It’s not an either-or decision.
+The point is, choose the things you value and don’t let anyone else tell you what you should or shouldn’t buy.
+It’s not an either-or-decision.
 You can still save while spending on the things you find important, as long as you plan it in advance.

 I’ve planned ahead.
 I set aside money each month so that I can buy the latest and greatest phone when it comes out.
 The new iPhone is not going to make it so that I can’t reach my financial goals, and my guess is, it won’t make it so you can’t reach your goals either.